 Writing, analysis and advice for nonprofits, funders, donors

-- Writing: reports, profiles, web content, case statements and studies, marketing materials, news releases, articles, brand and identity
+- Writing: annual reports, op-ed columns, newsletters, profiles, web content, case statements and studies, strategic plans, marketing and fundraising materials, news releases, articles, brand and identity

 - Analysis: fundraising, giving, communications, engagement, trends, best practices